-6 OVERALL CONCLUSION
+7 OVERALL CONCLUSION

-- 6.1 The assessment in Section 5 demonstrates that the policies in the Plan make a positive contribution towards the achievement of sustainable development.
-They are expected to have a number of positive effects but none of these are expected to be significant. - 6.2 There are a small number of potential negative effects in individual criterion in a limited number of policies.
-However, none of these negative effects are significant and all are considered capable of being mitigated in full. - 6.3 This gives confidence that the policies in the Plan will contribute to sustainable development.
+- 7.1 The assessment in Section 5 demonstrates that the policies in the Plan make a positive contribution towards the achievement of sustainable development.
+They are expected to have a number of positive effects but none of these are expected to be significant.
+Section 6 reinforces the importance and need to apply the monitoring indictors (identified in Table 5.1) to the assessment of the Plan once it is made. - 7.2 There are a small number of potential negative effects in individual criterion in a limited number of policies.
+However, none of these negative effects are significant and all are considered capable of being mitigated in full. - 7.3 This gives confidence that the policies in the Plan will contribute to sustainable development.